tdunn891/aeropress-hub/README.md

 The filtering and sorting panel is located on the left of the brew table (on desktop devices), a logical and intuitive position expected by users.

-Pagination was implemented in the Brew Browser, showing only 8 brews at a time in order prevent cognitative overload.
+Pagination was implemented in the Brew Browser, showing only 8 brews at a time in order prevent cognitive overload.
 Pagination ensures that the sorting and filtering panel is easily reachable, particularly on mobile devices.
 The relatively small amount of records (~40) lends itself to pagination, as only a handful of pages are needed to hold all records.
 As the number of records grows, the records per page could be increased.

 The Add Brew and Edit Brew pages are on their own pages for two main reasons: 1.
 The form features a significant amount of fields (10), which requires a sufficient amount of the viewport.
 2. There is no benefit derived from viewing the Brew Browser at the same time while Adding a Brew.
 In the case of Edit Brew, the form fields are all prefilled (including range sliders) with the brew's current values.